 How Many Wizard Neck Profiles Are There?

 Over the years, Ibanez have continuously adapted and evolved the Wizard neck.
 Today there are over 10 Wizard necks in existence, with various versions of each available for guitars with extended range, multi scale, etc.

 - Super Wizard

 - Wizard Prestige

 - Wizard miKro

 Final Thoughts on the Ibanez Wizard Neck

 The Wizard neck has seen changes both good and bad over the years.
-The original Wizard remains amongst the most sought after, with well used examples still commanding a hefty premium on the second hand market.
-Overall, these necks have been proven over time to be some of the smoothest playing, and fastest that have ever been made, which has cemented them into guitar lore.
+The original Wizard remains among the most sought after, with well-used models still commanding a hefty premium on the second-hand market.
+Overall, these necks have been proven over time to be some of the smoothest playing and fastest that have ever been made, which has cemented them into guitar lore.

 Main image courtesy of Flickr user Wvolution7GSR